-Paulist Deacon Ryan Casey is a native of Rockford, IL, the son of Terry and Sheri Casey.
+Paulist Fr.
+Ryan Casey is a native of Rockford, IL, the son of Terry and Sheri Casey.

 He earned his bachelor’s degree in sociology from Augustana College in Rock Island, IL.

 He made his final promises on September 1, 2017.

 On September 2, 2017, he was ordained a transitional deacon by Bishop Barry Knestout in the crypt church of the Basilica of the National Shrine of the Immaculate Conception.

 During his seminary years, he served in the Rite of Christian Initiation for Adults (R.C.I.A.) ministry at a parish in the Washington-area.

 He was ordained a priest on Saturday, May 19, 2018, at our mother church, the Church of St. Paul the Apostle in New York City.

 "I was born and raised Catholic and was involved in youth ministry in high school where I first thought about exploring the priesthood.
 After high school, I decided to explore my faith life by experiencing other religions and Christian denominations.
 These paths eventually lead me back to the Catholic Church.
 When I became involved again with my local parish, the call to the priesthood became apparent in my life again.

 "I first heard about the Paulists through the Busted Halo radio show on Sirius XM satellite radio and the Busted Halo website.
 What I found there was a community of priests who want to show that the teachings of Jesus and the Church are relevant to our lives today."